supriya06121983/em-omc/logging-analytics/cloud-apps/introduction-log-explorer/introduction-log-explorer.md

 ## Introduction

 This lab walks you through Log Explorer in OCI Console and various sections within it.
+OCI Log Explorer is a visual interface in OCI Log Analytics used to:
+    - Search and analyze log data.
+    - Apply filters and queries.
+    - Use visualizations like timelines, bar charts, and tables.

+   To understand more about Log Explorer refer  [documentation](https://docs.oracle.com/en-us/iaas/log-analytics/doc/visualize-data-using-charts-and-controls.html#GUID-93988D5B-9717-4F63-8362-16B08BC3E020__SECTION_OL5_STR_V5B).

 Estimated Time: 5 minutes